rust-bio/rust-bio-tools/README.md

 * a tool to generate interactive HTML based reports that offer multiple plots visualizing the provided genomics data in VCF and BAM format (`rbt vcf-report`)
 * a tool to generate an interactive HTML based report from a csv file including visualizations (`rbt csv-report`)
 * a tool for splitting VCF/BCF files into N equal chunks, including BND support (`rbt vcf-split`)
+* a tool to generate visualizations for a specific region of one or multiple BAM files with a given reference contained in a single HTML file (`rbt plot-bam`)

 Further functionality is added as it is needed by the authors.
 Check out the [Contributing](#Contributing) section if you want contribute anything yourself.
 For a list of changes, take a look at the [CHANGELOG](CHANGELOG.md).